LinoMeister/seminar-cggp-alpha-wrap-2/doc/experiments.md

 #### Target Length

 There are a couple of parameters to tune the adaptive traversability methods.
-Most importantly is the **target length** parameter, which determines has the following roles:
+Most important is the **target length** parameter, which takes the following roles:

 - Deviation based: Target length of the subsegments used in the deviation computation
 - Intersection based: Target length for the spacing between the sample points

 For both methods this parameter allows us to control how large a hole need to be for it to be considered traversable.
-A large target length results in a less detailed evaluation of a gate, where small features are less likely to make a difference on traversability.
-A small target length allows us to carve smaller holes, but makes checking traversability more expensive.
+A large target length results in a less detailed evaluation of a gate where small features are less likely to make a difference on traversability.
+A small target length allows small input features to have a bigger influence on the traversability of the gate.

 The target length parameter is set equal to the specified $\alpha$ parameter.
-When comparing the adaptive methods to using a constant alpha, all the methods use the same $\alpha$ (i.e., target length).
+When comparing the adaptive methods to using a constant alpha, all the methods use the same value for $\alpha$ and the target length.

 #### Other Parameters